 Mark Conyers, IT

 This division’s role is twofold from an internal and external marketing standpoint: The team produces messaging via print and digital platforms to the public, ensuring a constant feed of new information and mission-focused storytelling to those who aren’t familiar with the ALA.
 The division also provides members with resources to present their unit activities in the best possible way locally, with access to free resources like Auxiliary magazine, the ALA blog, ALA eNews, ALA In the Know eBulletin, the national website, brochures, news release templates, and more.
 These media communication vehicles not only help our members successfully do their work without worry, but they also keep the general public up-to-date on the ALA’s mission outreach.

 Travis Perkins, Webmaster

-Alexa Freeman, Communications Coordinator
+Alexa Freeman, Communications Specialist

 In support of mission outreach provided to veterans, military, and their families by over 600,000 volunteers, the Development Division bridges the gap between what veterans need and what the monies from membership dues can provide.
 Additional support is made possible through donor contributions to both the American Legion Auxiliary and the American Legion Auxiliary Foundation.
 Donations from Auxiliary members and supporters help make scholarships, youth mentoring, support for disabled veterans, and emergency funds for unexpected tragedies a reality.
 Contribute today

-Dean Sanders, Grant Coordinator
+Dean Sanders, Development Manager